itcraftme/itcraftme/docs/it/k8s_knowledge.md

         Scalability and high performance
         Disaster recovery - backup and restore
 # K8s basic components
-  - Node *Worker node or mater node*
+  - Node *Worker node or master node*
   - Pod *Small unit of k8s, abstraction over container, usually one application per Pod, each pod get its own internal ip address*
   - Container *Can die easily and each time it will get a new ip address so it is not easy to manage here service comes up to solve this problem*
   - Service *Internal or external service*